yuxi-liu-wired/cheela/src/dragonsegg/contact9.md

 "How are you doing?"
 Cesar's voice came through the suit communication link.

 "Fine," Amalita said.
 "I'm just waiting here to get used to the whirling scenery.
 It reminds me of the time back in the Lunar Ballet Academy when I tried to break the _Guinness Book of Records_ mark for the most number of fouettés in a row.
-After twirling around on one foot for over one hundred turns, I missed my kick, lost my spotting point, and the vertigo got to me&mdash;I don't think things were whirling around as much then as they are now."
+After twirling around on one foot for over one hundred turns, I missed my kick, lost my spotting point, and the vertigo got to me---I don't think things were whirling around as much then as they are now."

 Amalita looked up at the top of Dragon Slayer to the large central turret containing the solar mirror, laser radar, microwave sounder, and other star-oriented instruments.
 The turret was rotating five times a second, keeping the instruments pointed at Dragon's Egg.
 "You haven't turned off the turret," she complained.
 "I can't work on it while it is spinning around."